alan-turing-institute/empiarreader/joss/paper.md

 ## EMPIARReader API
 EMPIARReader is designed to be as lightweight as possible and easily extendable to other data formats.
 The API uses intake drivers [@intake] to allow lazy loading of EMPIAR datasets into a machine learning-compatible format.

 Intake is a package that allows for easier access of online data.
-Furthermore, it works with Dask [add reference], which can load the images as they are needed, without downloading them locally.
+Furthermore, it works with Dask [@dask], which can load the images as they are needed, without downloading them locally.
 For large datasets, as are the ones in CryoEM, this opens the chance for rapid testing of machine learning methods without needing the local space for the data.
 This also allows machine learning models to be deployed to the cloud or in clusters without worrying about data management.

-While intake already has drivers for the most common image file types (such as TIFF or JPEG), cryoEM has field-specific formats that needed to be adapted.
-As such, EMPIARReader has the DataSource for both mrc files (image file, using the mrcfile [add reference] package) and star files (location of the particles, i.e., position information for each individual images, using the starfile [add reference] package).
+While intake already has drivers for the most common image file types (such as TIFF or JPEG), cryoEM has field-specific formats that needed to be adapted as they are present in many datasets.
+As such, EMPIARReader has the DataSource for both mrc files (image file, using the mrcfile [@mrcfile] package) and star files (location of the particles, i.e., position information for each individual images, using the starfile [@starfile] package).

 ## EMPIARReader CLI